camunda/camunda-docs/docs/reference/early-access.md

 - APIs, dependencies and configuration are not likely to change
 - Potentially feature-complete
-- Can be updated to a newer release
+- Can usually be updated to a newer release

 :::note